xiaoxianyu-office/mm/skills/mechanics/giveitemfromslot.md

 **Note:**

-this mechanic do nothing when targeted target's have no space in its inventory.
+this mechanic does nothing when the target has no space in it's inventory.

-fakeLooting was added in 4.12 MM and it makes the item being given show up on the screen and fly toward the players inventory like when a player picks an item up off of the ground.
+fakeLooting was added in 4.12 and it makes the item being given show up on the screen and fly toward the players inventory like when a player picks an item up off of the ground.